pringyy/Explore-MMO/plan.md

 * **Week 2**
 * **Week 3**
 * **Week 4**

+- Research pre-existing technologies
+- Create skeleton for game so clinets can connect to server
+- Research into studies that show games are good for communication
+- Brainstorm ideas for games story
+- Create requirements document

 * **Week 5**

+- Create survey about game
+- Refine requirements document
+- Write Literature review

 * **Week 6**

+-  Continue to write Literature review

 * **Week 7**

+- Create chat functioniality in game

 * **Week 8**
 * **Week 9**
 * **Week 10**